Getting help

 1. Find the cards you want to reset in the browser.

-2. Select all the cards and choose Cards->Forget.
+2. Select all the cards and choose Cards->Reset (or Cards->Forget in older versions).

 When you do this, Anki will turn the cards back into new cards.
 If you click Info in the browser you'll see any previous reviews you've done listed there, but that history will not influence how the cards are scheduled: they will be treated just like new cards.